I love giving information and insight on the best gadgets out there.

 - Cons: Not inexpensive, takes some adjustment

 The Apple Magic Trackpad marries form and function beautifully.
-It's a multi-touch, multi-scroll device, meaning that instead of using a scroll wheel, you use hand gestures, like on a laptop touchpad.
-It's intuitive, though it definitely takes a bit of adjustment.
+It's a multi-touch and multi-scroll device.
+This means that instead of using a scroll wheel, you use hand gestures, like on a laptop touchpad.
+It's intuitive, though it definitely takes a bit of an adjustment.

 Even though it looks like it only has a single button, this mouse has multiple button functionality due to different sensors that pick up where you're clicking.
-It uses Bluetooth instead of a USB dongle, and it has a range of 33 feet.
+It uses Bluetooth instead of a USB dongle.
+This mouse offers an impressive range of 33 feet.

 - Pros: Ergonomic design, easy on wrists, use on any surface

 The Logitech M570 is my current workhorse, and I couldn't live without it.
-Admittedly, a trackball is very different from conventional mice, and the learning curve can be steep.
-However, if you get past the hump, a trackball can be life changing.
+Admittedly, a trackball is very different from a conventional mouse, and the learning curve can be steep.
+However, if you get past the hump, a trackball can be life-changing.

 Because it relies on your thumb, you can greatly reduce chronic strain injuries on your wrist.
 There's very little movement necessary to adeptly use this trackball.

-It's a great long distance mouse too, with 30ft. of wireless range and great reception.
-Like most, this one uses a proprietary USB dongle, but a single dongle supports most Logitech devices.
+It's a great long-distance mouse as it offers a range of 30 feet and great reception.
+Like most mice, this one uses a proprietary USB dongle, but a single dongle supports most Logitech devices.

-I love it for travel and couch use too, because you don't need a flat surface to use it.
+I love it for travel and couch use since you don't need a flat surface to use it.
 The M570 is my all-time favourite, but their new MX Ergo is supposedly quite excellent too.

 - Pros: Ambidextrous and usable by left handed people, great tracking